 What Will You Do to Reach the Most Customers Possible to Build Hype Before You Take Preorders?

 Customers play a vital role in the success of your preorder campaign.
-The preorder campaign you’ve built with your team won’t provide the best results if only a limited amount of your target audience knows about the existence of such campaign or your business’s new product.
+The preorder campaign you’ve built with your team won’t provide the best results if only a limited amount of your target audience knows about the existence of such a campaign or your business’s new product.

 For you to make the most out of your preorder campaign, you should allocate resources to expand your reach.
 The more people who know about your preorder campaign, the more chances you’ll have of gaining new customers.
 Reaching a broader target audience can also supplement your marketing efforts, allowing you to earn more profits from your new products.